 The last place in the world to process Kodachrome may have stopped developing it, but there are still fans who want to give the iconic film a proper send-off.

 DreamWorks studio has announced it will produce a new movie surrounding the demise of Kodachrome,which was officially discontinued in 2009.
-The film’s script will be written by author Jonathan Tropper, who pitched the idea to DreamWorks after being inspired by New York Times article in December.
+The film’s script will be written by author Jonathan Tropper, who pitched the idea to DreamWorks after being inspired by a New York Times article in December.

 The film’s plot will reportedly center on a father and son who take a road trip to Dwayne’s Photo in Kansas in an effort to develop their memories before the processing center finally ceases production.
 No title or production schedule was released on the movie, though Shawn Levy (‘Night at the Museum,’ ‘Date Night’) has been mentioned as a possible director.